jvoros/pat-nuxt/README.md

 ```

 ### `logs`
-Running shift activity totals, rewritten on every board save.
+Running shift activity totals, rewritten on every board save via `updateBoard`.
 Used for end-of-day reporting.
-Because logs are written atomically with every `updateBoard` call, they are always current — including after an undo.
+Because logs are written atomically with every board update, they are always current — including after an undo.

 ```
 date, site, shift, provider  -- composite primary key